camillecelaries/camillecelaries.github.io/_pages/about.md

 - <b>Using experimental data:</b> collaborating with a team of biologists specialized in biochemistry, cellular biology and experimental biophysics to obtain data about bacterial metabolism and the movement of the respiration complexes using high resolution fluorescence microscopy.

-Keywords : biological physics, bacteria, physico-mathematical modelling, transmembrane electrochemical gradient, stochastic processes, numerical simulation
+Keywords : biological physics, bacteria, non-linear physics, PDEs, stochastic processes, numerical simulation, physico-mathematical modelling, Monte-Carlo methods, transmembrane electrochemical gradient